Serneum/plex-playlist-parser/README.md

 - `-l`, `--playlist` - The name of the playlist you'd like to parse.
 Required.
 - `-o`, `--output` - The output directory to copy your files into.
 If unset, uses the directory where you are running the script.
 - `-p` , `--port` - The port for your Plex server.
 Defaults to 32400.
 - `-t`, `--token` - The Plex token required to access the API.
-See [https://support.plex.tv/hc/en-us/articles/204059436](Plex Support) for information on how to find your token.
+See [Plex Support](https://support.plex.tv/hc/en-us/articles/204059436) for information on how to find your token.
 Required.
 - `-z`, `--zip` - Zip up the copied msuic files and delete the output directory.

 ## Assumptions